Overview

 The way this page is organized is by grade-school graduating class, and by extension, the year we joined scouts.
 "Generation 0" means that the person was the same age as me (i.e. we were in the same school year).
 "Generation 1" means that the person is a year younger than me (i.e. they were in the school year after me).
 "Generation 2" mean that the person is two years younger than me, etc. "Generation -1" means that the person is a year older than me, while "Generation -2" means that the person is 2 years older than me, etc.

-All adult leaders, meanwhile, have "Mr." or "Mrs." in front of their names.
+All adult leaders, meanwhile, have "Mr." or "Mrs." in front of a subset of their last name.

 Generation -2

-Steve was 2 years older than me.
+Old Seth was 2 years older than me.
+He was also named Seth, and since he is older than me, he will be known on this website as "Old Seth".
 He became Eagle a couple years after I joined.
 His Eagle project was the first one I helped work on.

 He was a leader when I first joined, but he was also a strict one.